SimonBiggs/scriptedforms/README.md

 ## Quick start

 To use ScriptedForms you will need Python (>=3.5) on your computer.
-A platform independent way to install Python is to [download and install the Anaconda distribution](https://www.anaconda.com/download).
+A platform independent way to install Python is to [download and install the Anaconda Python distribution](https://www.anaconda.com/download).

 Once you have Python on your computer installing ScriptedForms is as simple as typing the following into a terminal (or command prompt):